arangodb/go-driver/README.md

 This project contains a Go driver for the [ArangoDB database](https://arangodb.com).

-## Supported ArangoDB versions
+## Supported versions

 - ArangoDB versions 3.1 and up.
-- Single server setups
+    - Single server & cluster setups
-- Server cluster setups.

-## Supported Go versions
+    - With or without authentication
 - Go 1.7 and up.

 ## Go dependencies

-- None
-- Additional error libraries are supported.
+- None (Additional error libraries are supported).

 ## Getting started